fubark/cyber/docs/hugo/content/docs/toc/errors.md

 While the panic exception is propagated up the call stack, the current fiber can catch the exception in a `recover` block.
 The recover block can only be declared at the first indentation level of a scope block.
 The recover block is also deferred.
-After its evaluation, only the top level return statement is evaluated and the current call frame is done.
+After its evaluation, the current call frame is done.
 ```cy
 func kaboom():
     recover err: